 There are 504 primate species ranging from gorillas to bushbabies, and lemurs to orangutans.
-In January 2017, journal Science Advances reported that three quarters of these species are in decline and about 60 percent face extinction.
+In January 2017, the journal Science Advances reported that three quarters of these species are in decline and about 60 percent face extinction.
 The research paper notes that the major force putting these animals in peril is “unsustainable human activities.”

 Those threats include the expansion of agriculture, destruction of forests for logging and mining, and illegal hunting for food and the exotic pet trade.
 The scientists involved in the study say climate change and emerging diseases will also have an additional negative impact on primates.